-Rolling resistance, or CRR (Coefficient of Rolling Resistance), is an important metric to understand when selecting which tires and tubes you’re going to use.
-Rolling resistance is a value assigned to the amount of energy a tire loses through deformation as it rolls down the road.
+Rolling resistance, or CRR (Coefficient of Rolling Resistance), is an important metric to understand when selecting which tires and tubes you will use.
+Rolling resistance is a value assigned to the energy a tire loses through deformation as it rolls down the road.
 The higher the rolling resistance, the more energy is needed for the same speed.

 Latex tubes has better rolling resistance due to its natural rubber properties.

-Because the latex completely fills any free space inside the tire, cyclists often equate the ride feel to that of sew-ups (tubular).
-If you’re going to invest in latex inner tubes, use them with high-end racing and performance tires for the best ride feel and results.
+Because the latex fills any free space inside the tire, cyclists often equate the ride feel to that of sew-ups (tubular).
+If you invest in latex inner tubes, use them with high-end racing and performance tires for the best ride feel and results.

 Latex tubes for a smoother ride feel.

-On average, a standard butyl tube weighs about 110g, and a latex tube a mere 54g.
+On average, a standard butyl tube weighs about 110g, and a latex tube weighs 54g.
 That’s 50% weight reduction.